5 Segmentation

 — Steve Koonin

-Alpharetta is a suburb of Atlanta that contrasts with much of Fulton County, GA, in that its citizens (as of 2021) tend to be less ethnically diverse (primarily white), more right-leaning politically (mostly Republican) and tend to be more homogeneously affluent.
-Being an outlying suburb, it is also geographically isolated.47 Steve’s response is loaded for several reasons.
-He says the Hawks brand is incompatible with their marketing tactics or product.
+Alpharetta is a suburb of Atlanta that contrasts with much of Fulton County GA in that its citizens (as of 2021) tend to be less ethnically diverse (mostly white), more right-leaning politically (mostly Republican), and tend to be more homogeneously affluent.
+Being an outlying suburb, it is also geographically isolated.38 Steve’s response is loaded for several reasons.
+He is actually saying that the Hawks brand is not congruent with their marketing tactics.
 He may have also been taking a shot at another in-market team.
 Either way, his segment may or may not exist.
-It may be irrelevant to his specific situation, and this statement is a political stunt to justify the direction he decided to take sales and marketing.
+Perhaps it is just irrelevant to his specific situation and this statement is a political stunt to justify the direction he decided to take sales and marketing.

 Let’s begin by taking a look at a relatively simple data set.
-You will undoubtedly be confronted with much more complex data during your career, but in the context of sports, your data will likely be relatively straightforward and simple.
-Our data sample is in the FOSBAAS package and is entitled demographic_data.
+You will undoubtedly be confronted with data that is much more complex during your career, but in the context of sports your data will likely be fairly straightforward and simple.
+Our data sample can be found in the FOSBAAS package and is entitled demographic_data.

 #-----------------------------------------------------------------